pvcraven/3d_graphics_class/source/lessons/day_04/day_04.rst

 Eevee vs Cycles
 ---------------

-`Download these files <../../_static/fundamentals-of-lighting_source-files.zip>`_.
+Take the default scene.
+Add a large plane and put below the cube.

+Switch view to 'rendered'.

-In class, we'll talk about rendering engines.
+Talk about rendering engines.
 We'll talk about accuracy vs. time in rendering speed.
 What the differences between Eevee and Cycles are, and how to switch blender between the two.